UltraEngine/Documentation/CPP/Steamworks_AppInstalled.md

 ## Returns

-Returns true if the specified application can be run by the user.
-This usually means the application is owned by the user, but will also return true if the app is being loaned or is free to play for a temporary period.
+Returns true if the specified application is installed and ready to run, otherwise false is returned.

 See the [Steamworks documentation](https://partner.steamgames.com/doc/features/auth) for additional information about autnentication and ownership of games.